 2004 – First place in the USLA National Competition

 - 2016 – Beach Patrol of the Year by the Florida Beach Patrol Chief's Association

 - 2018 – First place in the Southeast Regional USLA Competition

-- Seven Palm Beach County Ocean Lifeguards have been named Lifeguard of the Year in the state of Florida
+- Eight Palm Beach County Ocean Lifeguards have been named Lifeguard of the Year in the state of Florida

 Palm Beach County Ocean Lifeguards are a diverse group of highly trained and dedicated individuals who offer an outstanding life saving service to all visitors of County beaches.